newpatiente2e/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 ## Upload new patient registration form training data

-From your web browser, navigate to the [Azure resource groups](https://portal.azure.com/#view/HubsExtension/BrowseAll) page for your subscription and select the resource group whose name starts with `contoso-patient-registration`.
+From your web browser, navigate to the [Azure resource groups](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups) page for your subscription and select the resource group whose name starts with `contoso-patient-registration`.

 Upload the *New Patient Registration Form* and matching label data to the storage container that you created in the previous step.

-1. Navigate to the [Azure resource groups](https://portal.azure.com/#view/HubsExtension/BrowseAll) page.
+1. From your web browser, navigate to the [Azure resource groups](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups) page.
-1. Select the resource group whose name starts with **contoso-patient-registration**.
+1. Select the resource group whose name starts with **rg-<YOUR_CONTOSO_RESOURCE_GROUP_NAME>**.
 You can use the filter box to help find the resource group.
-1. Select the storage account whose name starts with **stgforms**
+1. Select the storage account whose name starts with **storage**
 1. From the **Storage account** page, select **Containers**.
 1. Select the `trainingdata` container
 1. On the **trainingdata** page, select **Upload**.
-1. On the **Upload** page, select the **Add files** icon.
+1. On the **Upload** page, select the **Select a file** icon.
-1. From the **Add files** dialog, select the all the files from the **contoso_new_patient_assets/training_labelled/<Language_folder>** folder you cloned to your computer.
+1. From the **Add files** dialog, select the all the files from the **contoso_new_patient_assets/training_labeled/<Language_folder>** folder you cloned to your computer.

     The new patient registration form has been localized into several languages.
 Select the folder that matches the language you want to use for the workshop.